-- Coat the steaks with olive oil and season both sides of the steaks with your favorite steak rub.
+- Coat all sides of the steak with your favorite steak rub.

-- Once your smoker is at a stable temperature, insert your meat probe into the thickest part of the meat, put your steaks on the smoker and close the lid.
+- Once your smoker is at a stable temperature, insert your meat probe into the thickest part of the meat (strip steak), put your steaks on the smoker and close the lid.

-- Start making your goat cheese butter (instructions below).
+- Start making your garlic butter (instructions below).

-- Once you’re happy with the doneness (steak doneness temperatures) of your T-bone steak, remove it from your smoker and let it rest for 10 minutes.
+- Once you’re happy with the doneness of your smoked T-bone steak, remove it from your smoker and let it rest for 5-10 minutes.

 - Crank your smoker up to 450-500ºF so that we can prepare to sear the steak

-BBQ Hero Tip: Steaks are one of the easiest meats to smoke and smoked steak recipes are fairly interchangeable.
+BBQ Hero Tip: Steaks are one of the easiest meats to smoke.
+Smoked steak recipes are fairly interchangeable.
 So grab a steak, your favorite rub, and your temperature probe and you’re pretty much ready to go!